waynedovey/flask-vote-app/README.md

 ## Local deployment

 This application can be deployed locally.
-On linux, install git and clone the reposistory:
+On linux, install git and clone the repository:

 ```
 sudo yum install -y git